rfbergeron/bompiler/IDEAS.md

 - You can only implicitly convert between `void*` and other pointer types, not any other kind of void pointer (for example `void**`).

+## The lexer hack
+I did not realize until now that identifiers are context sensitive.
+I had assumed that it was some cognitive deficiency of my own that the parser that I have written gets confused when dealing with typedefs, but it actually is a problem.

+In order to fix this, I must have a backchannel into the lexer from the type checker.
+This means that the type checker must run in parallel with the lexer and parser, and can no longer be run after the syntax tree has been built.
+This means another major rewrite is in order.

+Having the type checker run in parallel will open the door for a couple of other nice features:
+- labels could (potentially) be checked for validity using a stack which is examined at the end of the parser directive for functions; the same goes for case and default labels
+- additional tree nodes can be inserted more freely during type checking, namely for implicit conversions

 ## Labels
 Based on the language definition, it looks like labels are attached to the statement immediately following them.
 They are not a valid statement all on